BillyBunn/warm-ups/README.md

 One of the biggest strengths of Javascript is its use of and prowesss at asynchronous actions.
 At the core of this is Promises and async/await.

-This challenge requires the use of Promises and Async to fetch and transform remote data—actions which are done daily in production level work.
+This challenge requires the use of Promises and Async to fetch and transform remote data—actions which are done daily in production-level work.

 ## Credits